xingjunm/An-Introduction-to-Adversarial-Machine-Learning/README.md

 **A step-by-step demo for crafting adversarial examples on MNIST**: [jupyter notebook](demo__adversarial_examples_MNIST.ipynb)

-The crafted adversarial images (bottom) by the Fast Grident Sign Method will look like this:
+The crafted adversarial images (bottom) by the Fast Gradient Sign Method (FGSM) will look like this:
 <img src="images/mnist_FGSM_clean_advs.png" width="800">

 ## Prerequisites